 Leonardo spoke about how he saw and understood the importance to use his mind for knowledge, wisdom, and understanding when he said:

 Leonardo taught us the importance of seeking to learn wisdom in our lives.
 His thoughts in the notebooks show us how he thought about life.
 He left so much of his thoughts and understanding with us that they are still relevant today.

 Traits That Helped Make Leonardo da Vinci A Philosopher

-Leonardo da Vinci was a man that had the traits of a philosopher.
-He understood that to be a great artist; he must also be a great observer of life, especially human beings and natures.
+Leonardo da Vinci was a man who had the traits of a philosopher.
+He understood that to be a great artist, he must also be a great observer of life, especially human beings and natures.